AlbertNafria/albertnafria.github.io/_posts/2021-11-28-Hydra-WriteUp-TryHackMe.md

 I first deployed the machine and executed nmap for a quick recognisement.
 Nmap shows that has 2 ports open, 22 and 80.
-Then I type the IP in the browser and it appears a login form whith an image of Hydra, the many-headed snake from the greek mythology.
+Then I type the IP in the browser and it appears a login form with an image of Hydra, the many-headed snake from the greek mythology.

 - Use Hydra to bruteforce molly's web password.
 What is flag 1?